Pylons/pyramid/docs/narr/project.rst

 A ``.ini`` file named ``development.ini`` will be created in the project directory.
 You will use this ``.ini`` file to configure a server, to run your application, and to debug your application.
-It sports configuration that enables an interactive debugger and settings optimized for development.
+It contains configuration that enables an interactive debugger and settings optimized for development.

 Another ``.ini`` file named ``production.ini`` will also be created in the project directory.
-It sports configuration that disables any interactive debugger (to prevent inappropriate access and disclosure), and turns off a number of debugging settings.
+It contains configuration that disables any interactive debugger (to prevent inappropriate access and disclosure), and turns off a number of debugging settings.
 You can use this file to put your application into production.